 More and more, it seems like image posts are becoming the most consistent way to communicate and connect with viewers.
 Now that memes have evolved into a virtual language, people can share in-depth interactions with nothing more than a series of images.
 So when you want to make sure your posts are engineered to grab attention, be sure you adhere to best practices for all image posts.
 Use high-quality images that haven’t been degraded by multiple saves: crispy or deep fried memes do have their place (but that place is usually reddit).
 Source images that are 1200 by 630 pixels with crisp text and/or striking graphical elements to maximize the impact of your image post.

-If you’re in search for marketing opportunities with a ton of bang for the buck, look no further than Facebook ads.
-Not only is it the world’s largest social network, it has a great retention time: users spend an average of nearly an hour per day on Facebook.
+If you’re in search of marketing opportunities with a ton of bang for the buck, look no further than Facebook ads.
+Not only is it the world’s largest social network, but it also, has a great retention time: users spend an average of nearly an hour per day on Facebook.
 Thanks to how quick it is to scroll through the newsfeed, you have a ton of opportunities to get in front of some eyeballs.
 Images play a crucial role in Facebook ads: Facebook posts that incorporate images have an 87% interaction rate when compared to text-only posts.

 There are other best practices to keep in mind when crafting Facebook ads.
-For instance 40-character Facebook posts receive 86% more engagement compared to longer and shorter posts, although if you’re posing a question it is better to keep your post between 100 and 119 characters.
+For instance, 40-character Facebook posts receive 86% more engagement compared to longer and shorter posts, although if you’re posing a question it is better to keep your post between 100 and 119 characters.
 But ultimately, the image you use is the key to a successful Facebook ad.
 For the best effect, select an image that is 1200 by 628 pixels.

-At the end of the day, knowing these rules will make you feel more free to explore your creativity and find the perfect image to enhance your message.
+At the end of the day, knowing these rules will make you feel freer to explore your creativity and find the perfect image to enhance your message.
 Whenever you need your memory jogged about the correct dimensions for the Facebook cover photo size, Facebook banner size, Facebook cover size, Facebook header size, or any one of the plethora of images affiliated with your Facebook account, be sure to consult this convenient guide.